Why does my phone die so fast – how to fix the issue |Tech-addict

 4. Using Location Services at all times

 Location tracking by the apps is one of the major causes of battery drain.
 Location Services apps use GPS, Bluetooth, and WiFi to determine your approximate location.
+Apps like Google Maps use location services and can drain battery if left running in the background.
 You can conserve lots of battery power if you use the location services only when it is absolutely necessary, such as when you need to follow the navigation directions.

 Therefore, if you want certain apps (maybe navigation or safety apps) to keep tracking your location, you can enable location access of these apps individually when in use.